They will continue to hold virtual events while slowly returning to activities

 “We were affected by revenue funding streams at times,” Sean Farrell, the House of the Good Shepherd’s senior manager of marketing and communications, said.
 “The house incurred significant costs for cleaning and safety supplies.
 The families we serve certainly struggled financially.
 Therefore, we spent more to help them.
 We provided additional support to families struggling with food insecurity, maintaining housing, and ensuring treatment continuity.”

 The MVHS Foundation had two fundraising goals set pre-pandemic.
-The organization first stuck with its original mission, which, according to Forbes, was to raise as much money and give the funds to St. Elizabeth and St. Luke’s Campus (two MVHS-owned hospitals), so that they can use that money to purchase high-tech medical equipment and custom uniforms for frontline workers.
+The organization first stuck with its original mission, which, according to Forbes, was to raise as much money and give the funds to frontline medical workers at St. Elizabeth and St. Luke’s Campus (two MVHS-owned hospitals), so that they can use that money to purchase high-tech medical equipment and other necessities required to help their patients.

 They also wanted to raise a separate amount of money for their capital campaign.
 The main purpose for the foundation’s campaign was to help MVHS with the construction of its new downtown hospital.